anyeZHY/anyeZHY.github.io/_pages/about.md

   - Gaze Estimation with Fused Features.
   </li>
   <li>
-    I am an active athlete who plays for the
+    Previously, I was a player in the
     <grow>
     	<b>
       	<div class='tooltip'>Badminton Team of SEIEE